G8

-The Group of Eight (G8) was an inter-governmental political forum from 1997 until 2014.
-It had formed from incorporating Russia into the Group of Seven, or G7, and returned to its previous name after Russia was expelled in 2014.
+The Group of Eight (G8) was an intergovernmental political forum from 1997 to 2014, formed by incorporating Russia into the G7.
+The G8 became the G7 again after Russia was expelled in 2014 after the Russian annexation of Crimea.

 The forum originated with a 1975 summit hosted by France that brought together representatives of six governments: France, Germany, Italy, Japan, the United Kingdom, and the United States, thus leading to the name Group of Six or G6.
 The summit came to be known as the Group of Seven in 1976 with the addition of Canada.
+The European Union (or predecessor institutions such as the European Economic Community) was represented at the G8 since the 1980s as a "nonenumerated" participant, but originally could not host or chair summits.
 Russia was added to the political forum from 1997, which the following year became known as the G8.
-In March 2014 Russia was suspended indefinitely following the annexation of Crimea, whereupon the political forum name reverted to G7.
-In January 2017, Russia announced its permanent withdrawal from the G8.
-However, several representatives of G7 countries stated that they would be interested in Russia's return to the group.
-The European Union (or predecessor institutions) was represented at the G8 since the 1980s as a "nonenumerated" participant, but originally could not host or chair summits.
-The 40th summit was the first time the European Union was able to host and chair a summit.
-Collectively, in 2012 the G8 nations comprised 50.1 percent of 2012 global nominal GDP and 40.9 percent of global GDP (PPP).
-The G8 countries were not strictly the largest in the world nor the highest-income per capita, but they do represent the largest high-income countries.
+In 2005, the UK government initiated the practice of inviting five leading emerging markets – Brazil, China, India, Mexico, and South Africa – to participate in the G8 meetings that came to be known as G8+5.

-"G7" can refer to the member states in aggregate or to the annual summit meeting of the G7 heads of government.
-G7 ministers also meet throughout the year, such as the G7 finance ministers (who meet four times a year), G7 foreign ministers, or G7 environment ministers.

-Each calendar year, the responsibility of hosting the G8 was rotated through the member states in the following order: France, United States, United Kingdom, Russia (suspended), Germany, Japan, Italy, and Canada.
+"G8" referred to the member states in aggregate or to the annual summit meeting of the G8 heads of government.
+Each calendar year, the responsibility of hosting the G8 was rotated through the member states in the following order: France, United States, United Kingdom, Russia, Germany, Japan, Italy, and Canada.
 The holder of the presidency sets the agenda, hosts the summit for that year, and determines which ministerial meetings will take place.

-In 2005, the UK government initiated the practice of inviting five leading emerging markets – Brazil, China, India, Mexico, and South Africa – to participate in the G8 meetings that came to be known as G8+5.
+G8 ministers also met throughout the year, such as the G8 finance ministers (who meet four times a year), G8 foreign ministers, or G8 environment ministers.

+The G8 countries were not strictly the largest in the world nor the highest-income per capita, but they did represent the largest high-income countries.
 With the G20 major economies growing in stature since the 2008 Washington summit, world leaders from the group announced at their Pittsburgh summit in September 2009 that the group would replace the G8 as the main economic council of wealthy nations.
-Nevertheless, the G7 retains its relevance as a "steering group for the West", with special significance appointed to Japan.
+Collectively, in 2012 the G8 nations comprised 50.1 percent of 2012 global nominal GDP, 40.9 percent of global GDP (PPP) and 60.9 percent of 2024 global stock market capitalization.
+In March 2014 Russia was suspended indefinitely following the annexation of Crimea, whereupon the political forum name reverted to G7.
+The 2014 G7 summit was hosted and chaired by the European Union instead of Russia.